arnavnallani/lendibl-frontend/replit.md

 - July 7, 2025: Created comprehensive professional Terms of Service page with detailed legal content from business legal document, prominently featuring the new cancellation policy with visual emphasis, includes all standard legal sections required for rental marketplace
 - July 8, 2025: Enhanced booking flow UX - after successful reservation and payment, users are now automatically redirected to the top of the home page for seamless browsing experience
 - July 8, 2025: Enhanced login requirement UX - when non-logged-in users click "Open Reservation Page", they now see a login modal with a prominent blue message: "You must have an account to reserve items"
+- July 12, 2025: Added swipe-to-dismiss functionality for white banner notifications - users can now swipe up on mobile devices to dismiss toast notifications for improved mobile UX

 ## User Preferences